 The following table displays information about persons known to us to be the beneficial owners of 5% or more of our issued and outstanding common stock as of February 29, 2024.

-Name and Address of Beneficial Owner Beneficial Ownership Percent of Common Stock (1) BlackRock, Inc. 50 Hudson Yards New York, NY 10001 3,040,670 (2) 18.2 %
+Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Common Stock (1) BlackRock, Inc. 50 Hudson Yards New York, NY 10001 3,040,670 (2) 18.2 %

 The Vanguard Group